Exploring and Developing VMS Copper-Zinc Deposits in Saskatchewan

 In 1995, Aur Resources Ltd. purchased Granges’ interest in the property and was able to complete several exploration programs until the project was shelved in 2002.

 In 2003, Foran purchased Aur’s interest in the project.
-Subsequently, Foran commissioned a high-resolution VTEM survey over portions of the property in 2007 and then again in 2011.
+Subsequently, Foran commissioned a high-resolution VTEM airborne survey over portions of the property in 2007 and then followed up with an additional survey in 2011 to cover the entire property.
 The two datasets were merged and reinterpreted to identify exploration targets for upcoming work programs.

-After purchasing Cameco’s remaining interest and becoming 100% owner of the property in early in 2012, Foran drilled 1,176 meters to test three north-south oriented VTEM conductor trends in the Freeport zone which is located in the northern part of the property.
-Foran encountered mineralization in three of the four holes, as well as grades of 0.40 percent zinc, 0.09 percent copper, 2.9 g/t silver and 130 ppb gold in one of the samples taken.
+After purchasing Cameco’s remaining interest and becoming 100% owner of the property in early in 2012, Foran drilled 1,176 metres to test three north-south oriented VTEM conductor trends in the Freeport zone which is located in the northern part of the property.
+Foran encountered mineralization in three of the four holes, as well as grades of 0.40% zinc, 0.09% copper, 2.9 g/t silver and 130 ppb gold in one of the samples taken.

-In 2014, Foran conducted another ground EM geophysical survey over the Bigstone deposit area to further delineate the conductor associated with the historic deposit and other nearby conductors.
+In 2014, Foran conducted a ground EM geophysical survey over the Bigstone deposit area to further delineate the conductor associated with the historic deposit and other nearby conductors along trend to the north.

-During the 2015 winter work program, Foran completed 2,545 meters of drilling at the Bigstone deposit to test its depth and to confirm the historical resource completed by Cameco in 1990.
-The Bigstone historic resource is known to be vertically oriented and flattened with cylindrical shaped body.
-The resource has been drill-tested between 100 and 700 meters below surface.
-Highlights from the winter 2015 drill program include two percent copper over 105 meters in Hole BS-15-239 and 27 percent zinc over 7.6 meters in Hole BS-15-240.
+During the 2015 winter work program, Foran completed 2,545 metres of drilling at the Bigstone deposit to test the deposit area, confirm historical results from previous drilling and collect samples for metallurgical testing.
+The Bigstone deposit was known to be a vertically oriented and flattened cylindrically shaped body and the 2015 drilling appears to confirm the historic work.
+The resource area was drill-tested between 100 and 700 metres below surface.
+Highlights from the winter 2015 drill program include 2% copper over 105 metres in Hole BS-15-239 and 27% zinc over 7.6 metres in Hole BS-15-240.

 In 1990, Cameco completed a historic mineral resource at the Bigstone deposit that delineated two zones of mineralization (Main Zone and Zn-rich Massive Sulphides).
-Using a one percent copper cut-off at the Main Zone, there is an estimated 3.75 million tonnes grading 2.03 percent copper and 0.33 g/t silver.
-Using a five percent zinc cutoff for the Zn-rich Massive Sulphides, there is an estimated 0.53 million tonnes grading 9.62 percent zinc and 15.9 g/t silver in zinc-rich massive sulphides.
-Foran is not treating this historic estimate as current.
+Using a 1% copper cut-off at the Main Zone, there is an estimated 3.75 million tonnes grading 2.03% copper and 0.33 g/t silver.
+Using a 5% zinc cutoff for the Zn-rich Massive Sulphides, there is an additional estimated 0.53 million tonnes grading 9.62% zinc and 15.9 g/t silver in zinc-rich massive sulphides.
+Foran is not treating this historic estimate as NI 43-101 compliant.

-The 4,066-hectare Balsam property is wholly owned by Foran and is located approximately 65 kilometers west of Flin Flon, Manitoba.
-The property’s Thunder Zone discovery is approximately seven kilometers southeast of the McIlvenna Bay deposit and is accessible by winter road from the McIlvenna Bay deposit.
+The 4,066-hectare Balsam property is wholly owned by Foran and is located approximately 65 kilometres west of Flin Flon, Manitoba.
+The property’s Thunder Zone discovery is approximately seven kilometres southeast of the McIlvenna Bay deposit and is accessible by winter road from the McIlvenna Bay deposit.

-Since the mid-1980s, the property has been subjected to various exploration campaigns by numerous operators.
+Since the mid-1980s, the Balsam property has been subjected to various exploration campaigns by numerous operators.
 These programs have included geophysical testing, drilling and drill core lithogeochemistry.
-The programs have identified several horizons of VMS-style alteration and copper and zinc mineralization over a three-kilometer strike length.
+The programs have identified several horizons of VMS-style alteration and copper and zinc mineralization over a three-kilometre strike length.

 Between 1981 and 1987, joint venture partners Granges and Troymin completed airborne INPUT surveys, ground HLEM and magnetometer surveys and 26 diamond drill holes which resulted in the discovery of the Balsam Zone in 1986.
-The zones returned grades of up to 3.19 percent copper, 3.3 percent zinc, 3.6 g/t gold and 52.48 g/t silver.
+The zones returned grades of up to 3.19% copper, 3.3% zinc, 3.6 g/t gold and 52.48 g/t silver.

 In 1989, Cameco optioned the property and completed more magnetic and EM surveys as well as 10 drill holes between 1990 and 1991.
 The ground EM conductors northwest of the Balsam Zone were tested at this time and would later point towards the discovery of the Thunder Zone.